hazelgrove/livelits-paper/pldi21/artifact/README.txt

      s-expression serialization format that Hazel uses internally.
 This is not fun to write manually, but we are not claiming this is fun (yet).

-     The splice_name type (a.k.a.
-SpliceRef in the paper) is Int.

      Using these encodings, we can express an init value that creates one splice and stores its splice ref in the model.
 The update function does not need